Shoes01/7DRL-2019/ROAD_MAP.md

 > Skills that move the player
 > Skills that buff defense

+Skills do not affect stats, but rather attack as a multiple of stats.
+A sword slash may do 0.9xATK to the targeted tiles.
+A fireball may do 1.1xMAG.
+A staff may do 0.4xATK + 0.6xMAG

 ### ITEMS++
 Start desinging soul numbers and stuff here.
 >> Update GUI here